ldh1083/CS470_team16/README.md

 ## Usage
 ### Front
+#### How to run the frontend
+1. Download the 'frontend' folder.
+2. Execute Foot.html (Google Chrome recommended) and create foot position.
+3. Without local server - if you click the button below, the screenshot will appear below the button.
+Using right-click, download the image.
+4. With local server - if you have local server running, the image will be downloaded to your local folder.

 You can access our web site by executing Foot.html.
 So you can see 15 feet positions mean 15 floors.
 ![웹 페이지1](https://user-images.githubusercontent.com/69745143/101984126-bef54880-3cc2-11eb-8f8a-0041143b1ab9.png)